Grounding or Guessing? Visual Signals for Detecting Hallucinations in Sign Language Translation: Introduction

 Recent advances in SLT increasingly favor gloss-free architectures that rely on large language model backbones \citep{gong2024signllm, chen-etal-2024-factorized, spamo}.
 While this shift alleviates the costly gloss annotation bottleneck, it also changes the nature of mistakes these systems make.
 We show that when visual representations are weak whether due to ambiguous signing or low video quality, the language model tends to dominate decoding.
 This results in translations that may appear fluent yet fail to reflect the signer’s actual message, resulting in hallucinations.
 Such behavior mirrors findings in large vision–language models (LVLMs), where hallucinations often arise from the model’s tendency to prioritize language patterns over visual evidence \citep{ghosh2025visual, parcalabescu2025do}.
 In an ideal SLT system, strong visual representations ground the translation, while the language model complements them by ensuring grammaticality and fluency.
 Hallucinations emerge precisely when this balance is disrupted in favor of the language model.

 Hallucination detection has been studied in other multimodal settings, particularly in LVLMs and text-to-image or video generation, where strong language priors can override weaker visual signals \citep{chen2025perturbollava, min-etal-2025-mitigating}.
 In these domains, approaches often focus on aligning model attention with visual content or using perturbation-based analyses to identify unreliable outputs.
 However, SLT presents a more challenging scenario because the visual modality is not auxiliary (more than just understanding scene, detecting objects and action) but constitutes the source language itself.
 Consequently, hallucinations in SLT are directly equivalent to translation errors, making the detection and quantification of visual grounding critical.
+In this work, we define \textbf{hallucination in SLT} as the generation of content tokens that are not supported by the signed video.